sgeremew/chat-gpt-clone/README.md

-# Getting Started with Create React App
+# ChatGPT Clone React App

+This project is a clone of OpenAI's [ChatGPT](https://chat.openai.com/).
+It uses the OpenAI API to access the gpt-3.5-turbo model and authenticates with a generated API Key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).